Frequently Asked Questions

 General Questions about the Manufacturing Safety Alliance of BC

-The Manufacturing Safety Alliance of BC is the membership-based health and safety association for manufacturers and food processors in British Columbia.
+The Manufacturing Safety Alliance of BC is an industry-funded, not-for-profit, confidential health and safety association serving manufacturers and food processors throughout British Columbia.

 Our role is to help reduce injury in the workplace through committed leadership and the implementation of a proven health and safety management system for our members.